phalcon/documentation/docs/config.md

 | [Phalcon\Config\Adapter\Yaml][yaml]       | Loads configuration from YAML files.
 Requires the PHP `yaml` extension to be present in the system. |

 ## Grouped
-The [Phalcon\Config\Adapter\Grouped][grouped] adapter allows you to create a [Phalcon\Config\Config][config] object from multiple sources without having to create each object separately from its source and then merge them together.
+The [Phalcon\Config\Adapter\Grouped][grouped] adapter allows you to create a [Phalcon\Config][config] object from multiple sources without having to create each object separately from its source and then merge them together.
 It accepts an array configuration with the necessary data as well as the `defaultAdapter` which is set to `php` by default.

-The first parameter of the constructor (`arrayConfig`) is a multidimensional array which requires the following options
+The first parameter of the constructor (`arrayConfig`) is a multi dimensional array which requires the following options

 - `adapter` - the adapter to be used
 - `filePath` - the path of the configuration file